M66B/FairEmail/docs/FAQ-de-rLI.md

 * *exists*: check if message exists
 * *rule*: execute rule on body text

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
-Voir aussi [cette FAQ](#user-content-faq16).
+Siehe auch [diese FAQ](#user-content-faq16).

 <br />